phumesphiwe/embertest/README.md

 Push your work to your own local git repository.
 (Change the origin to link to your own git repository.)

-* git remote set-url origin http://github.com/your_username/your_repository
+* git remote add origin https://github.com/phumesphiwe/embertest.git